While coaching models and frameworks help provide structure to the practice, skilled and confident coaches draw from an arsenal of techniques.

 You may use some type of psychometric tool to help clients get additional insight into their career preferences or how their personality impacts their career choices.
 Below we discuss some of the techniques used to assist clients in setting and achieving career goals.

-Psychometric Profiling is a standard and scientific method used to measure individuals’ mental capabilities and behavioral style, highlighting the dominant general character traits.
+Psychometric profiling is a standard and scientific method used to measure individuals’ mental capabilities and behavioral styles, highlighting the dominant general character traits.

 Skills assessments can help a job coach identify their clients’ hidden attributes and can be a valuable tool in determining the suitability of a specific career or role.

 Such profiling tools are constructed to generate an objective and unbiased report on an individual’s personality, motivations, and interests.
 They are said to be utilized by over 75% of the Times’ top 100 companies in the UK and by 80% of the Fortune 500 companies in the USA (Allen, 2020).

 You can find examples of and content about popular psychometric profiling tools in the following blog posts:

 - 7 Most Accurate Character Strengths Assessments and Tests